dipscope/TypeManager.TS/README.md

 ## What is TypeManager?

-TypeManager is a stable, highly-tested parsing package for `TypeScript` which handles everything you need to easily integrate classes into your workflow.
+TypeManager is a stable, highly-tested, highly-performant parsing package for `TypeScript` which handles everything you need to easily integrate classes into your workflow.

 ## What does it do?